Free Interpretive Activities

-Xplorer booklets are for families to discover the park and do activities together.
-You can pick up a free Xplorer booklet at information centres, campground kiosks and at interpretive programs.
+These booklets are for families to discover the park and do activities together.
+Xplorer booklets are geared for kids between the ages of 6 and 11, while Club Parka Booklets are for kids under six.
+You can pick up these free booklets at information centres, campground kiosks and at interpretive programs.

-Once you have completed the required number of activities stop by the information centre to be awarded a certificate, a souvenir as tokens of your success.
+Once you have completed the required number of activities stop by an information centre to be awarded with a souvenir as a token of your success.

 All programming subject to change.